ONLINE HELP

 Tests play an essential role in the development of a site.
 A test checks the behavior and usability of the site.

-The main points to check in a WEBDEV site are as follows:
+The main points to check in a WEBDEV website are as follows:

 • how the site works: